-Action Lead Implementers Specifics Retain/Revise/
+Action Lead Specifics Retain/Revise/

-Complete/Delete
+Implementers Complete/Delete

-Implement State (DCEO), Research and review options for Revise

-innovative counties, counties and municipalities to
+Implement Counties, Contract with private ESCOs to Revise

-energy municipalities, move forward with energy
+Energy municipalities, identify energy savings potential.

-efficiency utilities efficiency upgrades.
-One option

-financing through Energy Service

-mechanisms, Companies (ESCOs) offers cost

-including sharing or loans for property
+Performance utilities Offer cost sharing or loans for

-Energy owners for improvements to be
+Contracting property owners for improvements to

-Performance paid by consequent cost savings
+be paid by consequent cost savings

-Contracting resulting from the installation of
+resulting from the installation of

 energy efficient equipment and

 fixtures.
-ESCOs provide
+ESCOs provide guarantees

-guarantees that cost savings will
+that cost savings will be attained; if

-be attained; if not, they pay the
+not, they pay the difference.

-difference.
-DCEO also has an

-extensive local government-

-focused program and plays a key

-role in this area.